University of California San Francisco Helen Diller Comprehensive Cancer Center, San Francisco

 Mesothelioma Specialists

-Mesothelioma patients who come to the UCSF Medical Center are mostly referred for treatment to the Helen Diller Comprehensive Cancer Center.
+Mesothelioma patients come to the UCSF Medical Center with referrals to the Helen Diller Comprehensive Cancer Center.
 These patients receive the best care and benefit from the research conducted there.
-There are multiple mesothelioma specialists on staff, which makes the facility a top choice for patients dealing with this terrible disease.
+There are multiple mesothelioma specialists on staff, making the facility a top choice for patients dealing with this terrible disease.

 Mesothelioma Treatment